 The Grow Anything seed pod kit comes with everything you need – including plant food, grow domes, and protective labels to top the cells.

-You could purchase some strawberry seeds from Urban Leaf, for example, and plant them in the sponges to grow your own berry patch on the kitchen counter!
+You could purchase some day-neutral strawberry seeds, for example, and plant them in the sponges to grow your own berry patch on the kitchen counter!
 Strawberries are commonly chosen for hydroponic growing.

 A small bottle of Miracle-Gro liquid plant food, small plastic humidity domes to place over each cell for sprouting, and a booklet of instructions for planting are also included with each seed kit.